 THE ESTABLISHMENT OF A DEPOSIT-TAKING MICROFINANCE BANKING INSTITUTION IN KENYA

-The banking and finance sector in Kenya has seen tremendous changes since the advent of the Microfinance Act, 2006.
+The banking and finance sector in Kenya has seen tremendous changes since the advent of the Microfinance Act, of 2006.
 The government and the business community saw the need for having the sector regulated so that there is ready access to other forms of credit in the country, aside from the traditional banks, to spur economic growth in the country.
 Section 2 of the Microfinance Act, 2006 defines a microfinance bank as: “a company which is licensed to carry on microfinance bank business, and includes all branches, marketing units, outlets, offices and any other place of business that may be licensed by the Central Bank of Kenya”

 The Microfinance Act provides that an application for a license to carry out deposit-taking business shall be made to the Central Bank, in the prescribed form.”
 Every such application granted shall be effective for one calendar year and shall expire and be due for renewal every 31st December of the preceding year.

 The application for a license by the Central Bank of Kenya will require certain procedures which will be performed in stages outlined as follows;

 The Applicant shall submit a list of three names in the order of priority for registration as a company.
 Once the same is registered, the Applicant shall submit the names to the CBK for consideration and include the term “Microfinance Bank” at the end.
 The Applicant shall provide evidence of sources and availability of capital for the proposed microfinance.
 This should be done before the incorporation of the proposed entity as a company limited by shares.
 The name shall be valid for 12 months subject to annual renewal.
 The Applicant should then produce evidence of Board and Annual General Meeting resolution approving the transformation and the proposed investment including the Business Plan.